Johnrev16/Evo-Scheduling/README.md

 For future Evo Board use:

-# OPENING UP THE TERMINAL
+# THE TERMINAL

-1. Open up the Terminal
+1. How to Open up the Terminal
-  2. On MacOS (Press Command + Space and search "Terminal")
-  3. On Windows (Press Windows button and search "Powershell")
+    On MacOS (Press Command + Space and search "Terminal") On Windows (Press Windows button and search "Powershell")

 The terminal should now look like: